 Ken would like to see Henderson’s model applied to below diversions

-CDFW would be looking for a specific adaptive management framework, some specifics of what we are trying to do by when (year), Operational decisions that would be made, assurances that it will be carried out, other…?
+CDFW would be looking for a specific adaptive management framework, some specifics of what we are trying to do by when (year), what study questions need to be answered, operational decisions that would be made, assurances that it will be carried out, other…?

-Sites Team Discussion/Questions
+Needs to inform funding as well.

+The larger group requests an idea of what additional information will be needed to reduce uncertainty enough to push through adaptive management.

 Mike D: Federal government needs to hear the State acknowledge that the project has ecosystem benefits to anadromous fish (as included in the Sites WSIP application and appeal) to assure proposed federal funding.

 Lenny G: What other specific information does CDFW need to reduce that uncertainty in the Adaptive Management Program?

+Where can Sites help develop new science to inform fisheries?

+CDFW stated they will need some time to think about this and get back to the group.

 Lenny G: Requested CDFW input on what data sources they would like us to use and what the definition of best available science is: Specific papers, life cycle models, and other specific science to use in the preparation of the ITP.
+The goal being to narrow the gap in interpretation of science in the next 60 days.

+CDFW stated they will need some time to think about this and get back to the group.

 Rob T: If CDFW provides years they would like to see modeled, Sites will provide the information available for those years (and similar years in CalSim2) and walkthrough a run of those years with CDFW.

+CDFW stated they will need some time to think about this and get back to the group.

 Rob T: How does this coordination process occur for terrestrial species in the ITP?